applebuddy/TOEIC-Speaking-Study/README.md

 ## Q5

+how often do you go to a convenience store, and where is the nearest one from your house?

+- I go to a convenience store about once or twice a day.
+- and the nearest one from my house is a block away. it takes about 10 minutes on foot. (it is located within a short walking distance)

 What day of the week do you usually go to the library and at what time?

 - I normally go to the library on Saturdays, and I go in the morning before it gets busy.